 As of 2017, only 10 percent of companies think their digital strategies are up to the mark.

 So while having a mobile website or an app for your business seems like a mandatory investment in 2018, making sure it delivers on customer experiences is a must.
 And, this rule applies to both consumer-facing and enterprise apps.
+In fact, this year Google has rolled out their first-ever Mobile-First Index.

 In a world with extremely user-friendly apps like Uber and social media apps like Facebook; the benchmarks are high for both consumer-facing and mobile enterprise solutions.